izak/dbus-top/README.md

 ## Requirements

-This needs pyqt4.
+This needs pyqt5.
 On a debian-type host you can install that with:

+    apt-get install python3-pyqt5 pyqt5-dev-tools qttools5-dev-tools
-    apt-get install python-qt4 python-qt4-dbus
+    apt-get install python3-dbus.mainloop.pyqt5

 ## Running against a remote dbus